onera/Cassiopee/CPlot/doc/source/CPlot.rst

     ..
 A2.O0.D0

     Finalize an export.
-Wait for the end of file writing (action=0) or in mpeg export, close the mpeg file (action=1).
-Must be called when doing offscreen rendering (offscreen=1 or 2 in display function).
+Wait for the end of file writing.

-    This function is not needed when doing offscreen rendering with osmesa.

-    :param action: if 0, means wait until file is written, if 1, means close mpeg file
+    Argument must be identical to the offscreen argument of display function.

+    When doing offscreen rendering with openGL (offscreen=2,3,4), finalize export is needed for offscreen=2 (wait until file is written) and offscreen=4 (wait until file is written and clear buffers for next image).
+    When doing offscreen rendering with osmesa (offscreen=1,5,6,7), finalize export is needed for offscreen=6 (clear buffer for next image).

+    if action=-1, close the mpeg file.

+    :param action: identical to offscreen argument of display
     :type action: int

     *Example of use:*